graycenw/academic-kickstart/content/authors/admin/_index.md

 user_groups: []
 highlight_name: false
 ---
-I'm a biochemistry graduate student in the [Liu lab](https://www.colorado.edu/lab/liu/) at the University of Colorado Boulder, where I'm currently studying the cell signaling processes that control cell motility in wound healing.
+I'm a biochemistry research assistant in the [Liu lab](https://www.colorado.edu/lab/liu/) at the University of Colorado Boulder, where I'm currently studying the cell signaling processes that control cell motility in epithelial cells.
+I'm getting ready to head to the University of California, Santa Cruz this fall to pursue a master's degree in Science Communication.

 I host and produce [Buffs Talk Science](https://buffstalkscience.com/), a podcast about science from CU Boulder and Beyond, and serve as editor in chief at the [Science Buffs](https://sciencebuffs.org/tag/graycen-wheeler/) STEM blog.
-I'm good at crossword puzzles and tabletop RPGs but tragically bad at roller skating and beekeeping.
+I'm good at crossword puzzles and tabletop RPGs but bad at roller skating and beekeeping.